ZarulHanifah/Rokubacteria/README.md

 # Rokubacteria

 ### Introduction
-Rokubacteria is a bacterial phylum that is prevalent in soil (Becraft et al., 2017).
+Rokubacteria is a bacterial phylum that is prevalent in soil (Becraft et al., 2017; Crits-Cristoph et al., 2018)

 ### Aim
 To better the understand the ecology and diversity of Rokubacteria, we attempt to apply metapangenomics and phylogenomics using publically-available metadata.